BlaineDev/431-classes-2022/projectB/schedule.md

 ## Monday December 19

 - Please join the Zoom five minutes before your Start Time.
+See your email for your specific Zoom meeting information.

 Date | Start Time | Code | Investigator(s) | Where?
 ----: | ----: | ----: | :-----------------------------: | :----------------: